 The approaching summer temperature may also pose a problem.
 And this is because the heat, sunlight, and drought make taking care of the turf a little more demanding and difficult.

 Also, there is a probability that frost might eliminate your new turf if it happens to germinate during early Spring.
+Some cold season grass types like perennial rye may be able to withstand some mild freezing nights as I’ve demonstrated in this video but not for too long and not if the temp drops too low.

 Aggressive weeds such as crabgrass thrive on sparse areas during the spring season.
 Without consistent and dedicated attention, there’s almost a high possibility of aggressive weeds taking over and stifling the growth of your new and tender turf.